 Gus has served as land use or environmental counsel in both the public and private sectors, holding significant leadership positions and acting as co-counsel in Supreme Court cases.

 He was inspired to become a lawyer during the 1960s, a time when he met JFK, loved “The Defenders” on television, read “To Kill a Mockingbird,” and attended a KKK rally in his hometown as an observer for the morning newspaper.
 He is an Eagle Scout who eschews ideological posturing, listens carefully to his clients, and offers experienced judgment.
-The United States Supreme Court has cited Gus’s writings, and his leadership in the land use law field, including numerous articles and conferences, has gained him a national and regional reputation.
+The United States Supreme Court has cited Gus’s writings, Congress has invited his testimony on how NEPA works, and his leadership in the land use law field, including numerous articles and conferences, has gained him a national and regional reputation.